 Unfortunately, not every employee who submits an application for workers’ compensation benefits receives the full payments that they deserve.
 Insurance companies may deny a claim for a variety of reasons, such as the:

 Regardless of the reasons for a workers’ compensation denial, every person has the right to pursue an appeal.
 An employee may submit a benefit review through the Department of Workers’ Compensation (DWC) under Texas Administrative Code § 141.1.
 This department can hold hearings to consider a claim for compensation.
 During these hearings, a Houston lawyer can present evidence and make legal arguments concerning an employee’s right to receive workers’ compensation.
 Even before a case goes to a formal hearing, the DWC will hold an informal conference as an attempt to bring the case to a settled conclusion.
-Our attorneys could help to represent the interests of workers during every phase of these cases.
+Our Houston attorneys could help to represent the interests of workers during every phase of a work comp case.

 Asking the right questions can help you decide which attorney is right for you.
 When interviewing prospective attorneys, always follow these steps: